 Lance Lizardfish, Synodus scituliceps

-The Lance Lizardfish, Synodus scituliceps, whose common Spanish name is Chile Arpón is a member of the Lizardfish or Synodontidae Family, known collectively as “chiles” in Mexico.
+The Lance Lizardfish, Synodus scituliceps, whose common Spanish name is Chile Arpón, is a member of the Lizardfish or Synodontidae Family, known collectively as “Chiles” in Mexico.

-The Lance Lizardfish is found on the bottom (demersal) within and over sand and mud bottoms at depths up to 560 feet.
-They reach a maximum length of 55 cm (21.6 inches) and are the largest of the Mexican lizardfishes of the Pacific.
-They are voracious ambush predators feeding primarily on small fishes, krill, squid, and shrimp.
-They are normally found in very deep waters and a poorly studied species and very little is known about their behavioral patterns.
+The Lance Lizardfish are found on the bottom (demersal) within and over sandy and muddy bottoms in very deep waters at depths up to 560 feet.
+They reach a maximum length of 55 cm (21.6 inches) and are the largest of the Mexican Lizardfish of the Pacific.
+They are voracious ambush predators feeding primarily on small fish, krill, squid, and shrimp.
+They are found from Ensenada Bay south along the west coast of Baja, throughout the Sea of Cortez and along the coast of the mainland south to Guatemala.
+They are a poorly studied species and very little is known about their behavioral patterns.

-The Lance Lizardfish can be confused with the the California Lizardfish, Synodus lucioceps (yellow pectoral fins; head 22-24% of standard length), and the Iguana Lizardfish, Synodus sechurae (dorsal fin origin is close to the snout tip than the adipose fin origin).
-The Lance Lizardfish is found from Ensenada Bay south along the west coast of Baja, throughout the Sea of Cortez and along the coast of the mainland south to Guatemala.
+The Lance Lizardfish can be confused with the California Lizardfish, Synodus lucioceps (yellow pectoral fins; head 22-24% of standard length) and the Iguana Lizardfish, Synodus sechurae (dorsal fin origin closer to the snout tip than the adipose fin origin).